danchoi/vmail/README.markdown

 Put the cursor on this line and press ENTER to load more of these messages.

+Tip: To go straight to the top line and load more messages, type `gg<ENTER>`.

 Unread messages are marked with a `+` symbol.

 To view the raw RFC822 version of a message, type `,R` while viewing the message.